nais/doc/docs/how-to-guides/leader-election.md

 # Enable Leader Election

-This guide will show you how to enable leader election for your appliaction
+This guide will show you how to enable leader election for your application.

 ## 0. Enable leader election in [manifest](../reference/application-spec.md#leaderelection)